VachaLab/qq-manual/src/qq_queues.md

 ![Example and a description of qq queues output](img/qq_queues_description.png)

+- You can customize the appearance of the output using a [configuration file](config.md).
 - The output may also contain the column `Comment` providing the comment associated with the queue (typically additional information about the queue).
 - `Max Nodes` column is hidden if no queue defines a maximal allowed number of requested nodes per job.